 The Council provided Urban Dandy with evidence that this panel was indeed established and three members appointed, paid a day rate of £300.
 The terms of reference for the Ethics Panel make no mention of the Twelve Principles.

-Attendees, alongside committee members and Wills, in attendance at the scrutiny committee include:
+Attendees, alongside committee members and Wills, at the scrutiny committee include:

 Michael Clarke – Director of Communications, RBKC

 Cllr Gerard Hargreaves – former member of the committee; Lead, Communities and Culture, RBKC

 No scrutiny of the council’s Twelve Principles.
 Wills reports to the committee that the Borough and Area Governance Review Panel had met in October.
 This panel features later in this article.